imixs/imixs-adapters/imixs-adapters-kafka/README.md

 ## How to create a custom Docker Image from Imixs-Microservcie

-To create a custom Docker image of the Imixs-Microservice just jecout the project from [Github](https://github.com/imixs/imixs-microservice) and add the Imixs-Adapters-Kafka dependency:
+To create a custom Docker image of the Imixs-Microservice just checkout the project from [Github](https://github.com/imixs/imixs-microservice) and add the Imixs-Adapters-Kafka dependency into the maven pom.xml:

 		<dependency>
 			<groupId>org.imixs.workflow</groupId>